 You can check this by going to the Parent Access portion of ProgressBook.
 Click on the grades section of our website to find out more information about the input of grades and logging in to check them.

-"Can we meet to talk about my child's progress?"
+"Can we talk about my child's progress?"

 "I'm finding little random pictures all over this website.
 What's the deal?"